 HQ ARRC executes Exercise ARRCADE LIGHTNING 2017

-INNSWORTH, UK – After many
+INNSWORTH, United Kingdom – After many

 months of detailed planning and coordination, Headquarters Allied Rapid Reaction